Back to Blog

 Pros:

-- Compliance & Data Residency: Certain regulatory frameworks require or imply that custodians store the keys in a specific geographic location.
-For example, the EU’s MiCA and GDPR frameworks may require key material to be stored within the EU or in “adequate” jurisdictions.
-If you rely on a SaaS-based infrastructure outside of these regions, you might need to run multiple providers or, worse, lose access to certain markets.
+• Compliance & Data Residency: Certain regulatory frameworks require or imply that custodians store the keys in a specific geographic location.
+Navigating frameworks like MiCA or GDPR is complex; for a full breakdown, check out our guide on 2025 Crypto Regulatory Compliance for Web3 & Fintech Startups.
+If you rely on a SaaS-based infrastructure outside of these regions, you might risk losing market access.

 Cons: